-How can the aspiration of a Union of States in Europe progress and defend its ideals and its acquis in the 21st century?
-How can the EU’s multilateralism survive and influence an eroding international environment of national and authoritarian resurgences?
-Despite the asymmetries of the emerging security environment, however which are shifting towards societal and humanitarian aspects, national interests remain immensely strengthened.
-First, Germany will be required to look beyond beyond its dogmatic economic governance and grasp its vital and leading role within the Union without diffidence while the Fifth Republic will have to introduce political stability and vision in order to successfully interact with Berlin.
-Then, if a higher Franco-German accord can be reinstated in order to introduce a more functional strategic governance for the Union, the original conception of the integrative process may survive the 21st century.
+How can the aspiration of normative progress and global governance survive the backlash towards realpolitik in the 21st century?
+How can the EU’s multilateralism survive and influence an eroding international environment of national and authoritarian resurgences when it's clear that EU strategic partnerships are filling that policy gap?
+Despite the asymmetries of the emerging security environment, however which are shifting towards societal and humanitarian aspects, conventional national interests remain immensely strengthened.
+First, Germany will be required to look beyond beyond its dogmatic economic governance and grasp its vital and leading role within the Union without diffidence while the French Republic will have to introduce political stability and vision in order to successfully interact with Berlin.
+Then, if a higher Franco-German accord can be reinstated in order to introduce a more functional strategic governance for the Union, the original conception of the integrative process can surpass the multistructural crisis that enveloped it since the financial crisis of 2008.
 The 2019 Treaty of Aachen or otherwise known as the Treaty of Aix-la-Chapelle introduces new aspirations for Franco-German relations and lays the groundwork for a new model of shared sovereighty.
-The rising clashes however between economic elites and nationalist agendas as well as the emerging security environment around and within Europe threaten to fragment this bilateral cooperation and divide the core of the EU.
+The rising clashes however between economic elites and nationalist agendas as well as the emerging security environment around and within Europe threaten to fragment this strategic bilateral cooperation and divide the core of the EU.

 Europe’s challenges in the 21st century.

 After decades of crisis and divergences, Franco-German cooperation remains the core of the Union’s critical enabler for policy implementation.
-Although the acquis Communautaire is the legal basis and the constitutional bedrock of the European Union, the close ties of France and Germany go far beyond coordinated cooperation.
+Although the acquis communautaire is the legal basis and the constitutional bedrock of the European Union, the close ties of France and Germany go far beyond coordinated cooperation.
 The two sides of the Rhine had to join if a Union of states was to be born in Europe.
 The original conception of the E.C.S.C, the E.A.E.C and the E.E.C and the interdependence they would consolidate among Europeans, was based on the functionality of the Franco-German cooperation, which today seems to be less and less determined to project leadership.
 Integration seems less and less possible since a number of diverging factors are threatening the functionality of the European Union.
-Salvini’s Italy is emerging as a leading figure to solidify extreme eurosceptiscism among member states, populism and conservatism are aligning with neoliberal plans in national politics, protectionism is dispersing in international politics, great power rivalry and regional destabilization are segregating integration and consensus.
+Eastern Europe is emerging as a coordinated political alliance seeking to solidify eurosceptiscism among member states, populism and conservatism are aligning with neoliberal plans in national politics, protectionism is dispersing in international politics, great power rivalry and regional destabilization are segregating integration and consensus.
 This overall decline of multilateralism and the verse towards de-globalization within societies, is leaving Europe vulnerable in a number of ways in both domestic and international affairs.
-How can the EU effectively counter the democratic deficit and national divergences, enhance societal security while safeguarding and advancing the international rules-based order?
-As long as the EU is perceived as an instrument of a profitable free market economy and external factors provide divergences over security and national interests, the integrative process will deteriorate.
+How can the EU effectively counter the democratic deficit and national divergences, enhance societal security while safeguarding and expanding the international rules-based order?
+As long as the EU is perceived as an instrument of a profitable free market economy and external actors like the U.S, Russia and China provide divergences over security and national interests, the integrative process will deteriorate.

 Victor Orban’s Hungary is experiencing the dispersal of authoritarianism in the media, education, the judicial system and public life while a recent employment reform known as ‘the slave law’ severely limits worker rights.
 Poland is on the same page with Hungary regarding authoritarian governance and anti-migration policy and is proving a major disputant of European integration and libertarianism.
 The once promising young republic of Eastern Europe has established an authoritarian governance while seeking alliances within the member states.
 The spread of such Eurosceptic elements in national politics and their influence on the European level has become a worrying pattern.

 The EU’s disciplinary process against Hungary and Poland however seems to have no actual impact on their national politics.
 But the two majority governments in Warsaw and Budapest are not standing alone against European ideals and policies.
 Italy’s case may prove even more severe than the Visegrad group.
-Conte’s and Salvini’s neo-populism in Italy, one of the founding members of the Communities, threatens the integrity of the euro-core not just over the budget disagreements, but because it is providing the Visegrad group a potential ally in the west.
+Salvini’s neo-populism in Italy even if it de-escalates over time, it will remain a threat to the integrity of the euro-core not just over the budget disagreements, but because it is providing the Visegrad group a potential ally in the west.
 Defying Brussels and Berlin whether in migration policy or fiscal agreements and fundamental European values will eventually lead to fragmentation.
-Flexible integration and intergovernmentalism have already fractured the EU’s legal acquis into a multi-speed Union of sectoral policies and interest based groups like the Hansa, Visegrad, the core, the South etc.
+Flexible integration and intergovernmentalism have already fractured the EU’s legal acquis towards a multi-speed Union of sectoral policies and interest based groups like the Hansa, Visegrad, the core, the South etc.

 Divergences in economic and political governance but also in social aspects and over security issues are taking shape through policy implementation.
 To guarantee consensus in several issues and project moderation and determination, Berlin will require a potent French government in Paris in order to counter authoritarianism.
 The concurrent rise of Euroscepticism and populism in all member states on different levels and with very few exceptions has become the new normal in European politics.